July 14th, 2022

 Streets Ahead is a year-long effort advancing ideas and proposals to envision a more vibrant, equitable streetscape.
-Streets for Climate is the final roundtable event marking the launch of Urban Design Forum’s new platform of ideas, Streets Ahead: Five Routes to a Thriving City.
+Streets for Continuity is the final roundtable event marking the launch of Urban Design Forum’s new platform of ideas, Streets Ahead: Five Routes to a Thriving City.

 To learn more about getting involved at the Forum, please contact Miranda Bellizia, Director of Member Engagement, firstname.lastname@example.org